 (B) Head inland and follow the Siletz River as it flows through forests and fields, and past quiet villages before riding along the edge of the expansive Yaquina Bay into Newport.

 Along the coast – 24 miles – 1,300 ft.

 Inland along Siletz River and Yaquina Bay – 48 miles – 2,000 ft.

 Day 9 – Tuesday 21st - Newport to Florence

 It’s a dramatic day as we stay right along the coast, with at least 16 great stops at State Parks, waysides, lookouts, and the Heceta Head Lighthouse.
 Lots of memories and photos today!

 50 miles – 3,000 ft.

-Heading back to our starting point, today’s route follows the winding Siuslaw River all the way to Triangle Lake.
-For a shorter ride, participants can head into Veneta and take a short bus ride to finish in Eugene.
+Heading back to our starting point, today’s route follows the winding Siuslaw River for 40 miles all the way to Triangle Lake and then into Eugene.
+For those who want a shorter ride on their last day there will be two pick-up points to take you into Eugene.